sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 ## Prolonging the Tonic

+The opening gambit:
+- the analyzed soprano
+- sketched bass
+- introducing appropriate melodic figures
+- complete by adding the tenor and alto voices

+The counterpoint of the soprano-bass framework effectively *horizontalizes* the tonic chord: the chord unfolds in time.
+This important and fundamental process is called **prolongation**.

+### Tonic-Dominant Prolongations
+Various **elaborative chords** can stand on beat two of four-beat prolongation.
+Any diatonic, nondominant triad or sixth chord can perform this function, including diatonic V and VII in a minor key.

+### Tonic-Subdominant Prolongations
+Composers often confirm and emphasize the tonic triad at a music's close by following the V - I authentic cadence with the IV - I **plagal cadence**.

+<iframe src="https://trinket.io/embed/music/676136457f" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 # Chapter 13 - Suspensions & Syncopations '
 <mark>' Note that this chapter is marked **important** to review.</mark>